ewrogers/gala-docker/README.md

 ## Troubleshooting

+### My containers are crashing or constantly restarting, why?

+First step should be to check your logs, via `docker logs <container>`.
+You may see errors regarding account authentication or network problems here.
+Next step would be to check your `.env` file that you have the correct and up to date credentials.
+Remember to stop -> remove -> recreate any containers if you recently updated this file.

 ### How can I be sure I am getting credit for my node?

 You should check your [Account Page](https://app.gala.games/account) under `Node Info` and see the expected number of nodes online.
 If the number remains incorrect after 5 minutes, check your containers for any errors (see next question).